Quantity Surveying Consultancy BSc (Hons)

 Professional accreditation

-This course is accredited by the Royal Institution of Chartered Surveyors (RICS) and pending accreditation by the Chartered Institution of Building (CIOB).
+This course is accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institution of Building (CIOB).
 See the Royal Institution of Chartered Surveyors (RICS) website and the Chartered Institution of Building (CIOB) website for further information.

 Becoming a chartered surveyor